Eagle-CN/ComfyUI-Addoor/README_EN.md

 1. **CSV Reader**: Read and process CSV files.
 2. **Batch Image Load**: Load images in batch from a specified directory.
-3. **Delete Local Any**: Delete specified files or directories.
-4. **Text List To String**: Convert a list of text files to a string.
+3. **Text List To String**: Convert a list of text files to a string.
-5. **Any File List**: List files in a directory with various filtering options.
+4. **Any File List**: List files in a directory with various filtering options.
-6. **Zip Save**: Create ZIP archive files.
+5. **Zip Save**: Create ZIP archive files.
-7. **Image Saver**: Save images to a specified directory.
+6. **Image Saver**: Save images to a specified directory.
-8. **Flux Train Step Math**: Calculate training steps for machine learning models.
+7. **Flux Train Step Math**: Calculate training steps for machine learning models.
-9. **Text Saver**: Save text content to a file.
+8. **Text Saver**: Save text content to a file.
-10. **Prompt Replace**: Replace specific content in text.
+9. **Prompt Replace**: Replace specific content in text.
-11. **Hugging Face Download**: Download models or datasets from Hugging Face.
+10. **Hugging Face Download**: Download models or datasets from Hugging Face.
-12. **Image Color Filter**: Apply various color adjustments and filter effects.
+11. **Image Color Filter**: Apply various color adjustments and filter effects.
-13. **CSV Prompt Styler**: Style prompts using styles from a CSV file.
+12. **CSV Prompt Styler**: Style prompts using styles from a CSV file.
-14. **Txt To CSV Combiner**: Combine multiple text files into a single CSV file.
+13. **Txt To CSV Combiner**: Combine multiple text files into a single CSV file.

 Each node can be found in the ComfyUI interface and can be connected with other nodes to create complex workflows.